 - Creative problem solving (medium agnostic)

-This event will be live-captioned and include ASL interpretation.
+This virtual event will be live-captioned and include ASL interpretation.

 Event chair and graphics: Lyanne Dubon Aguilar